 Glucose level can drop if:

 - There is too much insulin in the blood.
 Insulin is a hormone that pulls glucose from the blood.

-- The baby is not producing enough glucose.
+- The baby is not able to produce enough glucose.

 - The baby's body is using more glucose than is being produced.

-- The baby is not able to feed enough to keep the glucose level up.
+- The baby is not able to take in enough glucose by feeding.

 Low blood sugar level is more likely in infants with one or more of these risk factors:

 Infants with low blood sugar may not have symptoms.
 If your baby has one of the risk factors for low blood sugar, nurses in the hospital will check your baby's blood sugar level, even if there are no symptoms.

 Also, blood sugar level is very often checked for babies with these symptoms: